-Employer name Wesleyan University 4.
-Employer Iden 06-064695 tification Number (EIN) 9 5.
-Employer address 237 High Street, 4th Floor 6.
-Employer photo (860) 685-2 ne number 100 7.
-City Middletown 8.
-S State T 9.
-ZIP code 06459 10.
-Who can we contact about employee health cover Human Resources rage at this job?
-11. Phone number (if different from above) (860) 685-2100 12.
-Email address benefits@wesleyan.e du Here is some basic information about health covera •As your employer, we offer a health plan to: X All employees.
-Eligible employees. yer: Faculty members who work at who work at least three-quarter three-quarter time (0.75 FTE or more), Public Safety en r time (0.75 FTÈ or more), S r more), Physical Plant emp Secre loyee tarial and Clerical e es who work at leas employees who work at leas of three-quarter time (0.75 Some employees.
-Eligible emp ployees are: With respect to dependents: We do offer coverage.
-Eligible Your spouse or domestic pa 26, including a natural child, spouse or domestic partner a becomes disabled and depe rtner; your or your spouse stepchild, a legally adopt are the legal guardian; or ted c hild or a child for whom you or your We do not offer coverage.
-If checked, this coverage meets the minimum value standard, and the c ost c of this coverage to o you is intended to be affordable, based on employee wages.
+3. Employer name Wesleyan University 4.
+Employer Identi 06-0646959 4.
+Employer Identification Number (EIN) 06-0646959 5.
+Employer address 237 High Street.
+4 th Floor 6.
+Employer phon (860) 685-2100 6.
+Employer phone number (860) 685-2100 7.
+City 8.
+State 9.
+ZIP code Middletown CT 06459 10.
+Who can we contact about employee health coverage at this job?
+Human Resources 11.
+Phone number (if different from above) 12.
+Email address (860) 685-2100 benefits@wesleyan.edu ı Here is some basic information about health coverage offered by this employer: ◆As your employer, we offer a health plan to: All employees.
+Eligible employees are: Faculty members, administrative staff, and librarians, who work at least half-time (0.5 FTE or more) Secretarial and Clerical employees who work at least half-time (0.5 FTE or more) Physical Plant employees who work at least half-time (0.5 FTE or more) Public Safety employees who work at least half-time (0.5 FTE or more) Some employees.
+Eligible employees are: • With respect to dependents: We do offer coverage.
+Eligible dependents are: Your spouse or domestic partner; your or your spouse or domestic partner's child who is under age 26, including a natural child, stepchild, a legally adopted child, or a child for whom you or your spouse or domestic partner are the legal guardian; or an unma child aged 26 or over who is or becomes disabled and dependent upon you.
+We do not offer coverage.
+If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.